home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 No records as yet.

-Cattle put out to graze on nearby fields 2019/20 have yet to attract even migrant yellow wagtails.
+Cattle grazed on nearby fields since 2019 have yet to attract even migrant yellow wagtails.

 meadow pipitSmall numbers (10-20) are occasionally to be found on old grazing fields next to the meadow in the winter.